VNG-Realisatie/nlx/docs/content/developing-on-nlx/building-an-application.md

 -e TLS_NLX_ROOT_CERT=/certs/root.crt \
 -e TLS_ORG_CERT=/certs/outway.crt \
 -e TLS_ORG_KEY=/certs/outway.key \
+-e DISABLE_LOGDB=1 \
 -p 12018:12018 \
 nlxio/outway:latest
 ```

+To get started quickly, we will disable transaction logs for now by setting the environment variable `DISABLE_LOGDB=1`.
 The outway is now running on http://localhost:12018.

 ## Querying services
 To query services on the NLX network, use the following structure: